Worried about domestic abuse

 • Listen, and take care not to blame them

-• Give them time to talk
+• Give the person time to talk

 • Tell them nobody should be made to feel scared, despite what the abuser has said